 Archives: Team

-In addition to working on dispute resolution matters, Kiana also assists partners and solicitors in the Sanctions department at Eldwick Law.
+In addition to working on dispute resolution matters, Tanvi also assists partners and solicitors in the Sanctions department at Eldwick Law.
 She assists on legal research relating to the Russia (Sanctions) (EU Exit) Regulations 2019, in particular the trade sanctions.

 • Amanda Lee